 When you create a new tree, or re-survey and existing tree, then you are presented with the Tree Safety Inspection form.
 This form allows you to fill in the detailed tree inspection data.

-- Use the Not identified or Other species if you are not sure.
+- Use the Not identified species if you are not sure.

 - If the species you require is not in the list, you can add species to the Estate Species list.
 This new estate species will be copied to the OTISS website when the survey is next sync’ed.